MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/rus-commerce-setup.md

 1. In the POS functionality profile of every store that is located in Russia, set the **ISO** field to **RU** (Russia).
 1. Go to **System administration \> Workspaces \> Feature management**, and then, on the **All** tab, enable the following feature keys:

-    - Enable Russian simplified customer address format
+    - Enable Russian simplified customer address format.

-## Enable Russia-specific Commerce functionality
+## Enable Russia-specific Commerce components

 This section provides deployment guidance that will help you enable Commerce components of the Commerce localization for Russia.